vdemichev/DiaNN/README.md

 **Reducing the search space**.
 The time to search a file with a large library is approximately proportional to the size of the library.
 Therefore, we recommend to strictly follow the recommendations in this guide with respect to specifying variable modifications (i.e. only specify them if there are compelling reasons for this), at least for the first analysis.
 Once you have the data obtained using recommended settings, can see if including extra modifications improves identification numbers (in vast majority of cases it does not).

 **Reducing RAM usage**.
 DIA-NN requires just under 0.5Gb RAM to store 1 million library precursors.
 That is a 3-million human tryptic digest library will require 1.5Gb RAM, while a 50-million library for phosphoproteomics will require about 25Gb of RAM.
 RAM is further used to store the raw data file that is being processed and for temporary storage of candidate PSMs.
 The requirements of the latter can be minimsed by adjusting **Speed and RAM usage**.
 There is currently a limit of max 1 billion precursor ions in the library, while DIA-NN is fine searching anything below that, provided it has enough RAM.
 If you are dealing with huge sequence databases, ubiquitous variable modifications or non-specific digests, resulting in libraries containing hundreds of millions precursors, it may make sense to split them and search separately.
-For example, a charge 2 length 8-13 (primary range for HLA peptides) non-specific human digest library (see --cut) is roughly 97 million precursors, i.e. including other charge states and the full length range here would not be manageable on regular desktop PCs.
+For example, a charge 2 length 8-13 (primary range for HLA peptides) non-specific human digest library (see --cut) is roughly 68 million precursors, i.e. including other charge states and the full length range here would not be manageable on regular desktop PCs.
 However, it is OK to search charge 1 and charge 2 separately, and then combine the resulting empirical libraries for the quantitative analysis.
 Similarly, predicted libraries can be also split based on the precursor m/z ranges.
 Further, imagine a metaproteomics experiment that is to be searched against 1000s of species.
 In this case, it may make sense to split the species into groups (e.g. by taxa or even randomly) and search those groups separately, looking, say, only for charge 2 precursors in 8-20 length range.
 This will allow to identify any confidently detected species (e.g. at least N proteins detected using proteotypic peptides) and then research only those in one go.

+Note that during MBR search DIA-NN only stores .quant files on disk during the first pass, whereas during the second pass they are stored in-memory, increasing RAM usage for large experiments.
+MBR is just a convenience feature, for large experiments we recommend to reproduce it with a two-step procedure (create an empirical library and then analyse with this library) as described above.

 **Speed and RAM usage**.
 This setting is useful on some instruments.
 Specifically, we have observed on a number of experiments that with **MBR** the peptidoform-confident identification numbers obtained in **Ultra-fast** mode can be the same or almost the same as in the **Optimal results** mode, while the **Ultra-fast** mode is often fold-change faster.
 This in particular applies to fairly heterogeneous samples (most real experiments).
 Therefore, on samples that take very long time to process (e.g. long-gradient slice/scanning methods on timsTOF or if searching with huge libraries) and require peptidoform confidence, an empirical library can indeed be generated using the **Ultra-fast** mode if you wish to obtain it quicker, we recommend trying this on Orbitrap, Orbitrap Astral and timsTOF data.

 **RT window control**.
 During the analysis, DIA-NN automatically sets the width of the retention time (RT) window: this value provides guidance to DIA-NN's algorithms that make decisions at which points in the acquisition to look for each particular precursor ion.
 Reducing RT window makes the search faster but increases the chances of DIA-NN failing to identify precursors that have inaccurate reference RT values stored in the spectral library.
 For a further speed increase - when generating an empirical library - one can use --rt-window-mul 1.7 --rt-window-factor 100: if there are no modification-associated biases in the input library retention times (i.e. it's either an empirical library or a predicted library with models tuned, if necessary, as recommended in [Fine tuning prediction models](#fine-tuning-prediction-models)), this will likely result in comparable identification numbers.
 Before doing this, we recommend verifying on several acquisitions that reduced RT window does not result in a noticeable loss of identification numbers with particular sample type and LC-MS settings.

+**Calibration speed**.
+DIA-NN will correctly process also raw data files with mass calibration that is off by up to ~100 ppm.
+DIA-NN also incorporates an algorithm that infers whether or not the data are well calibrated, and automatically tightens the mass tolerance used during the calibration state of the search, speeding it up.
+This algorithm may, in very rare cases, falsely misinterpret the MS/MS data (three such occurrances reported by the community before the release of DIA-NN 2.1.0).
+Therefore, given that in almost all cases it is known that the instrument is well calibrated, one can use --mass-acc-cal 25 to fix the calibration mass tolerance to 25 ppm.

 **Optimising RAM access on Linux**.
 To possibly increase performance on some systems, one can use mimalloc with dynamic override as described here https://github.com/microsoft/mimalloc for all steps except predicted library generation.
 However, in most cases this will have no effect.
 When running multiple DIA-NN instances in parallel, one per NUMA node, one may want to check if assigning a specific node to each instance with numactl (--cpunodebind and --preferred options, along with the --privileged Docker option when running as a Docker container) results in a speed improvement on the specific system.